-Brad Williams is a regular top 10 finisher at Ironman events.
-He came 6th in Ironman UK in July and 4th in Korea in September.
+Brad Williams is a regular top-10 finisher at Ironman events.
 We caught up with him recently to chat about how he trains, competes and, of course, hydrates.

 How much training do you in each discipline in a big training week?

 In a typical big week I’ll do anywhere between 20 to 25 hours of training.
 Around half of that is on the bike, with swimming and running taking up around 5-6 hours each a week.